matrix-org/matrix-synapse-user-directory-search-dinum/README.md

 # Synapse User Directory Search Module for DINUM

+**NOTE: The implementation for this feature ended up going in a different direction, and thus this repository is no longer maintained.
+The code has been archived for posterity.**

 A Synapse module which augments user directory search results as specified by the French Government deployment.
 For example, with this module installed, users from the same ministry are